mongoid/mongoid-scroll/README.md

 end
 ```

-Don't forget to invoke `Feed::Item.create_indexes`.

 Cursors
 -------

 You can use `Mongoid::Scroll::Cursor.from_record` to generate a cursor.
-This can be useful when you just want to return a collection of results and the cursor pointing to after the last item.
+A cursor points at the last record of the previous iteration and unlike MongoDB cursors will not expire.

 ```ruby
 record = Feed::Item.desc(:position).limit(3).last